lanterndata/docs/010-develop/065-quantization.md

 TEXT
 ```

 The distance metric to use for quantization.
-The supported distance metrics are `euclidean`, `cosine`, and `hamming`.
+The supported distance metrics are `l2sq`, `cos`, and `hamming`.

 ### dequantize_vector